-The cartoonish puzzle-adventure game (due tomorrow for PlayStation 4, Xbox One, PlayStation 3, and Xbox 360, and PC) doesn’t force you to read information about World War I — not unless you want to pore through the unlockable collection of events and memorabilia.
+The cartoonish puzzle-adventure game (for PlayStation 4, Xbox One, PlayStation 3, Xbox 360, PC, iOS) doesn’t force you to read information about World War I — not unless you want to pore through the unlockable collection of events and memorabilia.
 Instead, it puts you on the frontlines in a reenactment of various battles, taking you from muddy trenches to underground tunnels to ravaged cities and war camps, all vulnerable to enemy attack at any moment.

 What you’ll like

 Spanning 1914 to 1918, Valiant Hearts follows the intersecting stories of four characters in Europe: a French war veteran named Emile; his German son-in-law, Karl; an American named Freddie; and a medic, Anna.
 Their paths keep crossing, and more than once, they save each other’s life.

 The experience is as much about them as it is about the nameless characters they fight beside.
 The war is inescapable.
 As you charge through enemy fire, your fellow soldiers die around you.
 One step too late, and you would have caught the same bullet or stepped on the same mine.
 It’s a powerful message.